golddemon1973/Resonance/README.md

   </ItemGroup>
 </Project>
 ```
-<small>Change HKManagedPath to the path to your Hollow Knight Managed directory!
-You can also change AssemblyName to your liking.</small>
+Change HKManagedPath to the path to your Hollow Knight Managed directory!
+You can also change AssemblyName to your liking.

 Now, let's setup your mod: